nikikeomany-code/QM2/readme.md

-this is a repisitory for qm2
+this is a repository for qm2